monish8978/screenrecording_report/README.md

 📦 Install all dependencies from requirements.txt

-⚙️ Set up a systemd service at /etc/systemd/system/screenrecoding-report.service
+⚙️ Set up a systemd service at /etc/systemd/system/screenrecording-report.service

-🔁 Enable and start the screenrecoding-report service
+🔁 Enable and start the screenrecording-report service

 ✅ Verify that the service is active